MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-howto-use-custom-functions-lg.md

 [!code-javascript[function-name](~/../BotBuilder-Samples/samples/javascript_nodejs/language-generation/20.custom-functions/bot.js?range=6-7)]

-> [!
-IMPORTANT]
+> [!IMPORTANT]
 > Prefix your functions to avoid namespace collisions.

 In the function name `contoso` is the prefix and `sqrt` is short hand for square root, which the function returns.

 Now you can define the logic for your function in your bot constructor and add it to adaptive expressions using the `Expression.functions.add()` function.
-Adding your custom function to adaptive expression makes it possible to use your function across LG templates just like you would be able to with any of the prebuilt functions.
+Adding your custom function to adaptive expression makes it possible to use your function across LG templates, just as you can with any of the prebuilt functions.

 The snippet below shows how to add a function, defined as `mySqrtFnName`, to adaptive expressions.
 This function returns the square root of a single argument, `args`, if valid, and `null` if not not: